David D. Smith: Career

+Sinclair Broadcast Group

 From 1971 to 1978, Smith worked at WBFF-TV, channel 45, which began operations in 1971 as the first commercial UHF television station in the city / media market (and run by his father), He first was in charge of maintenance operations.
 He devised a plan for "selling pornographic videos in Baltimore's red-light district during the 1970s."
 He founded Comark Communications in 1978.

 In 1985, WBFF (then affiliated with Fox Broadcasting Company) was rebranded, with two other stations, as "Sinclair".
 David Smith was the chief executive officer and president of Sinclair Television Group, Inc. from 1988 to January 2017.
 He "built Sinclair Broadcast Group Inc. into the largest owner of television stations in the U.S.," and he was profiled by The New York Times in 1998.
 He has been executive chairman of SBGI since January 1, 2017.
 It has been reported that every news station under Sinclair's umbrella is required to syndicate commentary that comports with its owners' ideological views.

+In 1996, Smith was arrested for soliciting a prostitute and charged with a misdemeanor sex offense.
+His charges were dropped after he agreed to a deal that saw Sinclair broadcast reports publicizing local drug programs.

 In September 2013, his shareholding in SBGI was valued at $268 million.
 His total calculated compensation was $5,206,439 as of fiscal year 2016.